roninbar/ip-tcp-http/README.md

 -   The name `localhost` can usually be used as an alias for this address.
 -   This allows inter-process communication between processes on the same computer using the same code as for networked communication. _Extremely useful during development!_

+### DNS

+-   Servers are usually referred to by a _domain name_ rather than an IP address.
+-   The Domain Name System (DNS) is a _hierarchical_, _decentralized_ directory service that translates domain names to IP addresses.

 ## The Transport Layer

 So, the Internet layer allows us to communicate with any computer on the Internet.
 Why do we need more layers, then?